On the glueball spectrum of walking backgrounds from wrapped-D5 gravity duals: Walking backgrounds with constant-dilaton asymptotics

 In~\cite{NPP} a special class of solution was identified, in which the linear behavior is absent.
 The general solution for $P$ was shown to be written as a power expansion in a parameter $c$ such that \beqs P&=&c P_1 +\frac{1}{c} P_{-1} + \frac{1}{c^3} P_{-3} +\cdots\,, \eeqs and in Figs.~1, 2 and 3 of~\cite{NPP} the goodness of such an approximation was gauged by comparing to the exact numerical solution of the master equation.
 The result is that for any physical quantity that does not depend on the 10-dimensional dilaton $\phi$ the agreement between the leading order approximation $P\sim c P_1$ and the exact result is good, but the convergence of the series is slow for the dilaton, in which the leading-order approximation is visibly very different from the exact result, even at the qualitative level ($\phi$ appears to be non-monotonic in the approximate expression).
 Hence, any calculation where one needs to use the dilaton requires using the numerical result, unless one dials to unreasonably large values the constant $c$, such that for all practical purposes the dilaton becomes exactly constant.
 In particular, the calculation of the spectrum of scalar excitations is one such delicate case, because the dilaton appears in a very non-trivial way both in the sigma-model metric and in the potential.

 The physical meaning of the parameter $c$ in this expansion is closely related to the dimension-2 baryonic VEV.
 A complete discussion of this subtle issue can be found for example in~\cite{stringWTCbaryonic} (and relies on results from~\cite{quivers,dimensions}).
 Large values of $c$ are related (again, non-trivially) to taking small values of this VEV.
 At a more technical level, one finds that for a given $P_1(\rho)$ there exists a minimum value of $c$ such that the constraint $P\gsim 2N_c \r$ is satisfied for all $\r$~\cite{NPP}: in this case, $P$ becomes very close to the linear dilaton solution, at least for some intermediate region of $\r$.
 The case of the solutions of class 1 is such that this minimum value is realized, in such a way that asymptotically $P \simeq 2 N_c \r$ in the UV.
-On the contrary, large values of $c$ are realized by solutions that are always very different from the solutions in~\cite{MN} and (more relevant to this paper) those in~\cite{ENP}.
+On the contrary, large values of $c$ parametrically suppress the dual gauge coupling defined according to~\cite{gauge}, and are realized by solutions that are always very different from the solutions in~\cite{MN} and (more relevant to this paper) those in~\cite{ENP}.

 All of this means that the regime in which the approximation $P\simeq c P_1$ can be used is the opposite region of parameter space in respect to the one in which the analysis in~\cite{ENP} identified a light composite scalar, and hence the analysis in~\cite{ASW}, which adopts this approximation throughout the whole paper, cannot be compared to~\cite{ENP}.